AndyObtiva/glimmer/README.md

 ## Glimmer DSL Syntax

+Glimmer mainly consists of a GUI DSL that has visual syntax making it easy to visualize the nesting of widgets in the GUI hierarchy tree.

+The DSL intentionally avoids overly verbose syntax, requiring as little declarative code as possible to describe what GUI to render, how to style it, and what properties to data-bind to the Models.

+As such, it breaks off from Ruby's convention of using `do end` for multi-line blocks, opting instead for the lightweight and visual `{ }` curly brace blocks everywhere inside the GUI DSL.
+More details about Glimmer's syntax conventions may be found in the [Glimmer Style Guide](#glimmer-style-guide)

-Glimmer DSL syntax consists of static keywords and dynamic keywords to build and bind user-interface objects.
+Glimmer DSL syntax consists mainly of:
+- keywords (e.g. `table` for a table widget)
+- style/args (e.g. :multi as in `table(:multi)` for a multi-line selection table widget)
+- content (e.g. `{ table_column { text 'Name'} }` as in `table(:multi) { table_column { text 'name'} }` for a multi-line selection table widget with a table column having header text property `'Name'` as content)

+Glimmer keywords may be static or dynamic.

-Static keywords are pre-identified keywords in the Glimmer DSL, such as `shell`, `message_box`, `async_exec`, and `bind`.
+Static keywords are pre-identified keywords in the Glimmer DSL, such as `shell`, `display`, `message_box`, `async_exec`, `sync_exec`, and `bind`.

-Dynamic keywords are dynamically figured out from available SWT widgets, custom widgets, and properties.
-Examples are: `label`, `combo`, and `list`.
+Dynamic keywords are dynamically figured out from currently imported (aka required/loaded) SWT widgets, custom widgets, and widget properties.
+Examples are: `label`, `combo`, and `list` for widgets and `enabled`, `text`, and `selection` for properties.

 The only reason to distinguish between the two types of Glimmer DSL keywords is to realize that importing new Glimmer [custom widgets](#custom-widgets) and Java SWT custom widget libraries automatically expands Glimmer's DSL vocabulary via new dynamic keywords.